PartnerRobotChallengeVirtual/documents/ApplicationManual/ApplicationManual.md

 ## Handyman

 The procedure for executing the sample program is described below.
+For details please refer to the readme and the wiki of each repository.

 1. Install the ROS package.
 https://github.com/PartnerRobotChallengeVirtual/handyman-ros#how-to-install